NetMQ/NetMQ.ReactiveExtensions/README.md

 This library is good for any situation where we have one application that wants to publish data to many other applications (i.e. one-to-many publishing).

-Examples of good use cases:
+Examples of good use cases for this library:

 - A C# service wishes to publish data to an Excel plugin written in C#.
 - A C# service wishes to publish health statistics to any application that is listening.